rubocop/rubocop/manual/cops_style.md

 by a predicate method, such as receiver.length == 0,
 receiver.length > 0, receiver.length != 0,
 receiver.length < 1 and receiver.size == 0 that can be
-replaced by receiver.empty? and !receiver.empty.
+replaced by receiver.empty? and !receiver.empty?.

 ### Examples